Gr8Gatsby/life-game/specification.md

 - **Infinite grid canvas** fills the remaining vertical space between header and control bar; initial viewport is centered on coordinate (0,0) and must support panning/zooming for an effectively unbounded world.
 - **Control bar** anchors to the bottom, offering media-style playback controls (play, pause, step, reset) plus game-specific actions; sized smaller than the header so the grid visually dominates.
 - Layout adapts to iPhone/iPad/Mac, keeping the header + controls at fixed heights while the grid flexes.
+- Live cells render as sharp, square tiles (no rounded corners) with a configurable fill color sourced from Settings.

 ## Auto-zoom
 As life iterates through generations, it is important to see where all of the life is, so the application should auto-zoom the grid each generation to ensure that the life is visible.
 We should make auto-zoom smooth by adding a buffer zone around the visible grid area.
 So keeping 20% of the visible rows and columns on the outside of the grid as the buffer.
 If there are 10x10 grid this then the first two rows, first two columns of squares and the last two rows and last two columns of squares are the buffer zone for zooming.